 Ogcocephalidae

 Batfishes – Flattened with head and body forming a circular to triangular disk.
-The rostrum may be short or long.
-A cavity under the snout contains a lure.
-The mouth is small.
-Gill openings are behind the limb-like pectoral fins.
-The body is covered in tubercles and/or bucklers (Kells and Carpenter 2011).
+The rostrum short or long.
+Cavity under the snout with a lure.
+The mouth small.
+Gill openings behind the limb-like pectoral fins.
+The body covered in tubercles and/or bucklers (Kells and Carpenter 2011).

 Dibranchus atlanticus – Atlantic Batfish